 Generalized candidiasis

-Fungi of the genus Candida infect various organs in humans, as a result of which a disease appeared - Candidiasis.
+Fungi of the genus Candida affect various human organs, resulting in the disease Candidiasis.

-Depending on how thrush manifests itself in women, which areas it affects, it is customary to subdivide the disease into 2 types:
+Depending on how thrush manifests itself in women and what areas it affects, it is customary to divide the disease into 2 types:

 • surface;